 In describing postconditions of composite refactorings, postconditions of primitive restructurings are combined using techniques such as chaining and set iteration (Ó Cinnéide, 2001).
 The postcondition of a primitive restructuring itself is described as a set of updates to analysis functions, and the postcondition is computed by concatenating these function updates.

 Analysis functions are functions and predicates in the first-order predicate calculus on top of a metamodel that extracts information from an object model.
 They are used in the pre- and postcondition to express properties of the object model respectively before and after the refactoring has been applied.
+As we will discuss in section 2.2, these analysis functions form the main vocabulary of the language used to describe both refactorings and metrics.

-Cinnéide worked out an example to illustrate the rules of chaining and set iteration, in which he composed pre- and post condition of the EncapsulateCollection composite refactoring according to specific guidelines.
+Cinnéide worked out an example to illustrate the rules of chaining and set iteration, in which he composed pre- and post condition of the EncapsulateConstruction composite refactoring according to specific guidelines.
 The resulting post-condition has been included in Table 1.
 Composing such postconditions is non-trivial and requires a lot of effort, yet this only needs to be done once.